tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/API 文档/Object 接口/基本操作/POST Object_intl_en.md

 #### Response headers

 In addition to common response headers, this API also returns the following response headers.
-For more information about common response headers, please see [Common Response Headers](https://intl.cloud.tencent.com/document/product/436/7729).
+For more information about common response headers, see [Common Response Headers](https://intl.cloud.tencent.com/document/product/436/7729).

 | Header | Description | Type |
 | -------- | ------------------------------------------------------------ | ------ |
 | Location | <li>If `success_action_redirect` is used, the value is the URL specified in `success_action_redirect` as well as the bucket, key, and ETag parameters (see [Example 8](#step8)).<br><li>If `success_action_redirect` is not used, the value is the full access URL of the object (see [Example 1](#step1)). | string |

-**Versioning-related headers**
+**Versioning-Related Headers**

 If the object is uploaded to a versioning-enabled bucket, the following response headers will be returned: